-Third, I examine the effects of audits on public goods outcomes, in particular, the quality of education.
-To do this, I use data on students in municipal public schools in Brazil.
-I do not observe improvements in students' educational performance, as measured by standardized test scores, grade repetition, and dropout rates, suggesting that hiring additional school employees does not improve educational outcomes.
-Moreover, I show that audits increase the share of payroll expenditures but decrease capital investment and that this substitution translated into a deterioration in the quality of school assets.
+Third, I examine the effects of an audit on public goods outcomes, in particular, the quality of education.
+To do this, I first use data on students in municipal public schools in Brazil.
+I do not observe improvements in students' educational performance, as measured by grade repetition, dropout rates, and standardized test scores, suggesting that hiring additional school employees does not improve educational outcomes.
+Moreover, I show that an audit increases the share of payroll expenditures but decreases capital investment and that this substitution translated into a deterioration in the quality of school assets.
 This implies that the direct consequences of audits on public goods production are limited, thereby reinforcing the idea that patronage is the mechanism explaining the effect on hires.
 In particular, the lack of improvement in public goods rules out the possibility that better public goods, rather than the patronage itself, explain the gains in reelection rates for hiring more employees.

 This paper relates and contributes to four main areas of literature.
-First, it adds to the vast body of work studying political accountability.
-Previous research suggests that voters punish politicians in the polls after adverse electoral shocks, such as political scandals (Hirano and Snyder Jr., 2012) and corruption disclosure (Bobonis et al., 2016; Buntaine et al., 2018; Ferraz and Finan, 2008).
+First, it adds to the vast body of work studying transparency and political accountability.
+Previous research suggests that voters punish politicians in the polls after adverse electoral shocks, such as political scandals (Hirano and Snyder Jr., 2012) and corruption disclosure (Bobonis et al., 2016; Buntaine et al., 2018; Dunning et al., 2019; Ferraz and Finan, 2008).
 Using the same reform examined in this paper, Ferraz and Finan (2008) show that audits conducted close to elections improve accountability by reducing the election of corrupt politicians.
 However, my work shows that the picture is more complicated because some politicians can respond strategically and offset the potential electoral penalty, specifically by hiring employees who do not contribute much to public goods production.